THE CASH RAILWAY WEBSITE

 Lamson Consolidated Store Service Company.
 20 "bulletins".

 The story of a service idea: a history of the origin and development of Lamson Service.
 Boston: Lamson Co., 1912.
 The same book also exists as "The story of a service idea: a history of the origin and development of the American Pneumatic Service Company" and published by that company.
 However, it deals with the same Lamson equipment.
-The relationship between the two is not explained.
+On page 67 it explains that the American Pneumatic Service Company was organized in 1899 and took over the entire stock of the Lamson Consolidated Store Service Company, except a few outstanding shares.
+Both versions are available online through the Hathi Trust Digital Library.

 Better store service: with Lamson Cable Carriers.
 1920